-Making granola at home is easier than you think!
-This simple oats and honey granola is lightly sweet and filled with nuts and seeds.
+This simple healthy granola recipe is lightly sweet and filled with oats, honey, nuts, and seeds.
 Whip up a batch for breakfast or a snack!

 When I was in law school, granola was one of my favorite things to snack on.
 It was a healthier alternative to buying a bag of candy to get through those long hours of reading cases.
 A lot of granola was consumed during that 3-year period.

 In the last few years, my taste for granola changed.
 Store-bought granolas that I previously enjoyed are now a touch too sweet for me.
-That’s why I started making my granola at home.
-It’s much easier to control how much sugar goes into my granola, and I can pack in all the ingredients I enjoy.
+That’s why I developed this healthy granola recipe.
+I can control the amount of sugar I put into homemade granola, I can pack in all the ingredients I enjoy.

-For all of my granolas, I follow this basic recipe formula:
+In general, I follow this basic granola recipe formula:

 1 1/2 to 2 cups oats/grains